 Never heard of a ‘vault boss’?
 Yeah, I hadn’t either until I met these guys.

-Happy Saturday, Friends!
-Here is an interesting post by Debbie Boek about the Celtic origins of Halloween.
+Happy Saturday, friends!
+Here is an interesting post by Debbie Boek about Samhain and the Celtic origins of what we now know as Halloween.
 Have a great weekend!

 Happy Halloween!
 Here we are, almost at the end of October already, and I know many of you must be wondering how this holiday actually came about.
 The good news for you is that I am going to talk about that very subject today.
 It all started with the ancient Celtic festival of Samhain (pronounced […]